wikimedia/mediawiki-extensions-ContentTranslation/doc/ContentTranslation-v2.md

 Every translation unit UI model can define a set of attached translation tools.
 ```
 tools = {
-    search: [ 'click' ], // The search tool gis shown when this translation unit is clicked
+    search: [ 'click' ], // The search tool is shown when this translation unit is clicked
     formatter: {
         // Tools can be triggered by multiple different events
         triggers: [ 'select', 'click', 'focus' ],